zwt233/zwt233.github.io/_pages/about.md

 ------
 * June 2021: One paper as third author, related to our AutoML system -- [VocalnoML](https://github.com/PKU-DAIR/soln-ml), has been accepted by the coference ***VLDB 2021***.
 * June 2021: One paper as co-first author, related to the graph data privacy, was submitted to the journal ***VLDBJ 2021***.
-* May 2021: One paper as first author, related to the scalable graph learning, was submitted to the coference ***NeurIPS 2021***.
+* May 2021: One paper as first author, related to the scalable graph mining, was submitted to the coference ***NeurIPS 2021***.
 * May 2021: One paper as first author, related to the graph data collection, was submitted to the coference ***NeurIPS 2021***.
 * May 2021: One paper as collaborator, related to the large scale k-core decomposition, was submitted to the coference ***CIKM 2021***.
 * May 2021: One paper as first author, related to sparse graph data, has been accepted by the coference ***SIGKDD 2021***.